Sassoferrato: History

+Between Sassoferrato and Arcevia at Fornace is a hill on which ancient Civitalba was located.
+The magnificent terracotta pediment of a temple dating to the end of the 2nd century BC, at the end of the Gallic War, was discovered there in the 1890s.
+It is therefore thought that the temple was erected in memory of the nearby Battle of Sentinum of 295 BC for Rome's celebration of victories over the Gauls.

-To the south of the town lie the ruins of the ancient Sentinum, on the Via Flaminia.
+To the south of Sassoferrato lie the remains of the ancient city of Sentinum, on the Via Flaminia.

 The castle above the town is mentioned from the 11th century; the town belonged to the House of Este from 1208, later to the Atti family, becoming a free municipality in 1460 after the assassination of Luigi degli Atti.

 Geography

 Sassoferrato borders with the municipalities of Arcevia, Fabriano, Genga, Serra Sant'Abbondio (PU), Pergola (PU), Costacciaro (PG, Umbria) and Scheggia e Pascelupo (PG, Umbria).

 Frazioni

 A frazione (plural: frazioni) is a type of subdivision of a comune (municipality) in Italy: